ethansturek/Hikr/README.md

 # Hikr - Prototype
 This is a high fidelity prototype for Hikr.
+Hikr is an app designed to give
 ## Functionality
   - Make unique account
   - View map with hiking trail pins